-The survey seeks to gather both perception data and an understanding of practice from a diverse set of stakeholders of the multilateral organisation under assessment; for example, whether respondents consider the organisation has a clear strategic vision in place; or whether a specific policy, strategy or business practice has permeated to country-level.
+The survey seeks to gather both perception data and an understanding of practice from a diverse set of stakeholders of the multilateral organisation under assessment; for example, whether respondents consider that the organisation has a clear strategic vision in place; or whether a specific policy, strategy or business practice has permeated to country-level.
 As well as a substantive dataset in itself, therefore, the survey performs a key element of triangulation and verification for the other data collection methods.

 The survey will be applied online in the first instance, though off-line methods may be used as a contingency.
 Respondents may fill out a paper-based survey, complete an electronic version of the survey in Microsoft Word that is sent be email or, in exceptional cases, participate in a structured interview either in person or by telephone.
 Respondents will be able to complete the web-based survey in English, French or Spanish, as well as specific local languages which change each cycle given the selection of countries on an ad-hoc basis.
-A professional survey company will provide support to the external service providers in the design, implementation and analysis of the results.